 The first part of treating a glucagonoma is to manage the symptoms.
 This usually involves having to take anti-diabetic tablets or insulin injections to manage the high blood sugar levels.
 For the rash, this is often managed by taking supplements of amino acids and zinc whilst also applying skin cream over the rash.

 The main treatment for removing the glucagonoma is surgery, which is usually done as an inpatient at a specialist hospital.
 Here the tumour is removed by a specialist pancreatic surgeon in conjunction with the endocrine (hormone specialist) team.
 In some situations the spleen may also have to be removed but this depends on the exact location of the glucagonoma.
-If they find that the tumour is large, then sometimes the surgeon will have to give the patient insulin to help control their blood sugar levels.

 There are many factors that affect which type of treatment is right for each individual patient and the exact treatment that each patient receives will be tailored to their condition.
 Patients should discuss any concerns about these treatment options with their doctor or specialist.